MohamedTebba/travel-app/README.md

 ## Setting up the API

 ### Step 1: Signup for the APIs keys
--First, you will need to go [here](http://www.geonames.org/export/web-services.html).
+- First, you will need to go [here](http://www.geonames.org/export/web-services.html).
 Signing up will get you the Geonames API key which is a user name.
--Second, you will need to go [here](https://darksky.net/dev).
+- Second, you will need to go [here](https://darksky.net/dev).
 Signing up will get you the Dark Sky API key.
--Finally, you will need to go [here](https://pixabay.com/api/docs/).
+- Finally, you will need to go [here](https://pixabay.com/api/docs/).
 Signing up will get you the Pixabay API key.

 ### Step 2: Environment Variables
 - [ ] Create a new ```.env``` file in the root of the project